seJorquera/Tareas_BioinfRepro2025_SJA/Tarea03/README.md

 # Tarea 03
 **Author:** Samuel Jorquera

-Contains the data a scripts for the resolution of homework 3.
+Contains the data and scripts for the resolution of homework 3.

 All scripts and .Rmd files can be found in [**bin**](bin/).